-Federal and State Lands land use category applies the western half planning area which is primarily under the management of the BLM with a smaller portion under the control of the Forest Service.
-The area should continue to provide opportunities for hiking, grazing, hunting, mining limited to exiting operations and a natural setting for wildlife and flora.
+Federal and State Lands land use category applies to the western half of the planning area, which is primarily under the management of the BLM with a smaller portion under the control of the Forest Service.
+The area should continue to provide opportunities for hiking, grazing, hunting, mining limited to existing operations and a natural setting for wildlife and flora.
 State Land is a large undeveloped property owned and managed by the State Land Office.
 It should continue to provide opportunities for grazing and hiking.
-Due to its central location and easy access of Paseo Real, a portion of the area should be considered as a possible site for a new community center with active outdoor recreation facilities including playing fields.
+Due to its central location and easy access off Paseo Real, a portion of the area should be considered as a possible site for active outdoor recreation facilities including playing fields.